jflorian/doubledog-systemd/README.md

 ##### `packages`
 An array of package names needed for the systemd installation.
 The default should be correct for supported platforms.

+##### `units`
+A hash whose keys are units resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [systemd::unit](#systemdunit-defined-type) defined type.
+The default is none.

 #### systemd::daemon class